Apply for Fall 2023-Spring 2024 Scholarships today!

-The College of Criminology & Criminal Justice is accepting scholarship applications for Spring 2023 starting on November 2, 2022.
+The College of Criminology & Criminal Justice is accepting scholarship applications for Fall 2023- Spring 2024 starting on March 2, 2023.

 Click here, sign in, and complete the general application plus the criminology conditional application.
 If you qualify for any additional scholarships, complete those applications as well.